RpN1107/Raji_Lab/_members/rpn.md

   email: rithwik20263111@students.iisertirupati.ac.in
 ---

 **Rithwik** joined the Computational Biophysics and Integrative Modelling Lab in January, 2026.
-His research focuses on the improving advanced molecular dynamics sampling techniques for biomolecular simulations.
+His research focuses on improving advanced molecular dynamics sampling techniques for biomolecular simulations.
 Using the mitochondrial fission protein Drp1 as a model, he aims to understand the mechanism behind mitochondrial dynamics.

 Before joining the lab, he completed his BS-MS in Biological Sciences from IISER Thiruvananthapuram.
 He worked as a researcher at the University of Bergen, Norway before pursuing a Professional Masters in Biological Data Science from IISER Tirupati.
 His research interests lie at the intersection of molecular biophysics, structural biology, and computational method development.